 7. Volume of transactions for each of the technology types as well as network-reported trend data in the form of significant increases or decreases or being flat.

-8. Future plans, e.g., one to two years, to expand on types of transactions a healthcare setting plans to support.
+8. Plans, e.g., one to two years, to expand on types of transactions a healthcare setting plans to support.